 Charleston is the seat of Charleston County founded in 1670.
-It is the oldest and second-largest city in South Carolina.
+It is the oldest and largest city in South Carolina.

 Originally located on the west bank of the Ashley River acknowledged as Albemarle Point, the city moved to its present location on Oyster Point in 1680.
 Established as Charles Town in honor of King Charles II of England, Charleston adopted its present name in 1783 and is the principal city in the Charleston–North Charleston–Summerville Metropolitan Statistical Area.